 Since 2008 the Government increased duty on beer by 42% but revenue only increased by 12%.

 This means that the duty stopped people consuming beer, hurting small businesses like pubs and breweries and making one of life’s little luxuries more expensive.
 Our campaign team distributed over 400,000 beer mats to pubs across the UK, raised this issue in Parliament and the media -- particularly The Sun--and our grassroots activists wrote to their MPs and took part in events around the country to raise awareness of this issue.
-The result of our campaign was a tax cut worth an estimated £200 million
+The result of our campaign was a tax cut worth an estimated £200 million.

-We are told that taxes cannot be cut substantially with the deficit at its current levels.
+We are told that taxes cannot be cut substantially with the deficit at its current level.
 We are told that cuts to budgets will affect services of all kinds but there are many examples of everyday waste that can be cut without affecting those services we strive to protect.

 Another example is our research into quango spending was fundamental in changing political attitudes.
 Many quangos have now been scrapped, including Becta, the National Policing Improvement Agency, and the Sustainable Development Commission.
 We were also successful in calling for the abolition of Regional Development Agencies.